LucianoAdonis/Bash-script-for-Slack/README.md

 Using the colors you can add an awesome effect for the messages.
 For example:

-Search in the last ten lines of the "important.log" the word `midichlorians`
+Searching in the last ten lines of the "important.log" the word `midichlorians` will send to Slack:

 ![imagen2](img/succeed.png)

-Search in the last ten lines of the "important.log" the word `gundam`
+Searching in the last ten lines of the "important.log" the word `gundam` will send to Slack:

 ![imagen1](img/failed.png)